-My research examines the religious and cultural conversions of early medieval Europe.
-I investigate the power of people, places, and things to negotiate the permeable medieval boundaries of the sacred and secular, both through rituals and objects.
+My research examines the religious and cultural conversions of early medieval Europe through the study of material objects and rituals, things and practices which affect change and communicate identity over time.
 My research interests include interdisciplinary studies of conversion, material culture, and religion in medieval Europe; the history of encounter, exchange, and inculturation; material and digital historical methods; the use of water for sacred and secular purposes in the medieval landscape; and studies of sacred space, baptism, and other rites of passage in medieval and early modern mission contexts.
-I am currently preparing my manuscript for publication while co-editing the forthcoming multidisciplinary volume Water in Early Medieval England and contributing to two long-term collaborative research projects: Baptisteries of the Early Christian World, and Project Andvari, a digital portal to the visual world of early medieval Europe.
+I am currently preparing my manuscript for publication while co-editing the forthcoming multidisciplinary volume The Meaning of Water in Early Medieval England and contributing to two long-term collaborative research projects: Baptisteries of the Early Christian World, and Project Andvari, a digital portal to the visual world of early medieval Europe.

 For an interactive map of the early medieval baptismal fonts that composed Appendix B of my dissertation, see the Digital page of this website.